New DHS Rule Offering Employment Authorization to Qualifying H-4 Dependent Spouses

 No. Unfortunately we do not handle H visa issues.
 We recommend that the H-1B holder contact his/her H-1B employer and/or attorney to discuss filing the I-765 for the H-4 dependent spouse.

-For NIW cases, the approval rate is 99.18% for cases using our "Approval or Refund®" (money back guarantee) service and the overall approval rate for all NIW cases is 98.47%.
+Our approval rate is 99.6% for NIW petitions using our "Approval or Refund®" (money back guarantee) service and the overall approval rate for all NIW cases is 99.2%.

-For EB1A cases, the approval rate is 97.25% for "Approval or Refund®" (money back guarantee) service and the overall approval rate for all EB1A cases is 95.27%.
+In terms of EB1A petitions, the approval rate is 96% for cases entitled to our "Approval or Refund®" (money back guarantee) service and the overall approval rate for all EB1A cases is 94.3%.

 Our staff keeps close track of the latest immigration trends and regulations of USCIS (U.S. Citizenship and Immigration Services), decisions of AAO (Administrative Appeal Office) and judicial review opinions.
 The massive collected materials contribute to the most convincing arguments and winning strategies of our firm for EB1A, EB1B, and NIW petitions.
 If you are interested in filing the green card, please send your CV to email@example.com for our free evaluation.
 Our attorneys will email you back with the evaluation result within 24 hours.